RoboticsLabURJC/2018-phd-pedro-fernandez/README.md

 **Week from 4 to 18 January**

-We are going to work with discreta and continuous examples as before.
+We are going to work with discrete and continuous examples as before.

 - GridWorld & maze.
 Show images of agent with different configurations of state space, obstacles and Start and end points.
 Create graphics and results of implementation.
+Algorithms are in directory /GridWorld&Maze

 - MountainCar the same as above point.